Change Your own Oil With these Ten Easy Steps

 Can I change the engine oil but not the filter?

 No. You should change the oil filter at the same time that you change the engine oil.
-Oil filters do not last forever, and if not changed regularly, they will not filter the oil or, even worse, clog.
-In this case, the oil may bypass the oil filter altogether, which you don’t want as you may shorten the engine’s life.
+Oil filters do not last forever; if they are not changed regularly, they will not filter the oil properly or, even worse, clog.
+In this case, the oil may bypass the oil filter altogether, which you don’t want as it may shorten the engine’s life.

 Is it necessary to change the engine oil every year?